joerivanveen/multisite-landingpages/README.txt

 Stable tag: trunk
 License: GPLv3

-You can point a supplementary domain at your installation and have one of your subsites serve a specific landingpage for that.
+Allow your subsite administrators to add specific landingpages to domains they own in a multisite environment.

 == Description ==
 This plugin has been developed for and tested with a Wordpress Multisite hosting company in the U.S. They have agreed to release this plugin for free.
-You need some technical knowledge to set this up, it may also be that you need some specific compatibility or functionality.
-Please use your local programmer to adjust this plugin or contact me.
+You may need some technical knowledge to set this up.
+It may also be that you need some specific compatibility or functionality, please use your local programmer to adjust this plugin or contact me.

 = Easy =

 = Compatibility =
 The plugin is specifically compatible with:
-- WPMU domain mapping plugin (now discontinued).
+- WPMU Domain Mapping plugin (now deprecated).
 - WP Rocket caching.
+- Cartflows (step) post type.

 == Installation ==
 Put the plugin in your plugins folder and follow the below instructions.
 If you need help or customization contact me.